 - Twice a year, on a Saturday in March and October, we organise a "Bring & Take" in the Memorial Hall in Charlbury where you can bring along things you don't want and take away anything you fancy FOR FREE!!
 Leftover stuff is given to local charity shops, suitable clothes are selected for refugees, bras for Oxfam's Big Bra Hunt, and spectacles for Vision Aid Overseas.
 Left over tools and sewing machines are given to Tools For Self Reliance - locally, John Lanyon is registered as a collector for this charity.
-Left over paint can no longer be taken to Orinoco in Headington, so we will soon have a webpage advertising paint available in Charlbury.
+Left over paint can be taken to Orinoco in Headington.

 - 20/06/18 - Money Box Live: Cash from Clutter (30 mins) Unwanted jewellery, unfashionable clothes or outdated mobile 'phones.
 Many of us can't bear to throw them out, yet they're filling up our homes, when they could be turned into cash instead.
 So how to make a mint from things you no longer want or need?
 Louise Cooper and a panel of experts offer advice on how to sort the wheat from the chaff.